 Nope, you can choose from the included attractions as you go.

 Child cards are for children ages 3-12.
 Most attractions do not charge for children under 3 years old.
 However, there are some exceptions (especially children's museums and attractions geared toward very young travelers).
 If you have a child under 3 years old, please check with the attraction directly in advance.
 You may be charged at the gate.

 Simply visit your first attraction!

 Yes.
 You can enter attractions at any time.

 With an All-Inclusive Pass, it will be valid for the number of days you purchased over a 14-day period.
 For example, if you have a three-day pass and activate it on the first day of your vacation, you'll then have 13 calendar days to use the remaining two days of your pass.
 Non-activated All-Inclusive passes are valid for two years from the date of purchase.

 In most cases, you can visit each attraction once per day.
 Some attractions are valid only once during the life of the pass.
 Please reference your guidebook for specific information on each attraction.

 Attractions that require a reservation will display an “R” symbol on the guidebook page.
 Some attractions require a credit card to hold a reservation.
 In these cases, your credit card will not be charged unless you do not show up for your reservation.

 No, the pass is non-transferable.

-While we do our best to ensure that all attractions are available, events happen that are out of our control.
+While they do our best to ensure that all attractions are available, events happen that are out of their control.
 The great thing about the Philadelphia Pass is that there are so many attractions to choose from.
-If an attraction is closed, or cannot be visited for some reason, we know you'll find a fun alternative in your guidebook!
+If an attraction is closed, or cannot be visited for some reason, know that you'll find a fun alternative in your guidebook!